minprog/platforms/django/lectures/sql/index.md

 *   `UNIQUE`: Ensures that no two rows have the same value in that column.
 *   …

-Now that we’ve seen how to create a table, let’s look at how we can add rows to it.
+Now that we've seen how to create a table, let's look at how we can add rows to it.
 In SQL, we do this using the `INSERT` command:

     INSERT INTO flights
         (origin, destination, duration)
         VALUES ("New York", "London", 415);

-In the above command, we’ve specified the table name we wish to insert into, then provided a list of the column names we will be providing information on, and then specified the `VALUES` we would like to fill that row in the table, making sure the `VALUES` come in the same order as our corresponding list of columns.
-Note that we don’t need to provide a value for `id` because it is automatically incrementing.
+In the above command, we've specified the table name we wish to insert into, then provided a list of the column names we will be providing information on, and then specified the `VALUES` we would like to fill that row in the table, making sure the `VALUES` come in the same order as our corresponding list of columns.
+Note that we don't need to provide a value for `id` because it is automatically incrementing.

 ## SELECT

-Once a table has been populated with some rows, we’ll probably want a way to access data within that table.
-We do this using SQL’s [SELECT](https://www.w3schools.com/sql/sql_select.asp) query.
+Once a table has been populated with some rows, we'll probably want a way to access data within that table.
+We do this using SQL's [SELECT](https://www.w3schools.com/sql/sql_select.asp) query.
 The simplest `SELECT` query into our flights table might look something like this:

     SELECT * FROM flights;